john-science/python_for_scientists/classes/04_advanced_strings/lecture_04.md

     f = open('ray_bradbury.txt', 'w')

-And if the text file already exists, and we want to `append` more lines to the end of the file (as you might with a log file), we might do:
+And if the text file already exists, and we want to `append` more lines to the end it (like you might do in a log file):

     f = open('ray_bradbury.txt', 'a')

-Now, let's see an example of how we would actualy write text to a new text file:
+Now, let's try a simple example of writing to a new file:

     >>> soft_rains = '''"There will come soft rains and the smell of the ground, ...
 And swallows circling with their shimmering sound;